astroDimitrios/git-novice/episodes/07-github.md

 $ git push origin main
 ```

-Since Alfredo set up a passphrase, it will prompt him for it.
-If you completed advanced settings for your authentication, it
-will not prompt for a passphrase.
+If you entered a passphrase when creating an shh key you will be prompted for it.

 ```output
 Enumerating objects: 16, done.